MICA-MNI/ENIGMA/docs/pages/06.hubs/index.rst

 The :ref:`HCP connectivity data <surf_visualization>` can also be used to identify structural and functional subcortico-cortical hub regions.
 As above, we simply compute the sum of all weighted subcortico-cortical connections for every subcortical area.
-Once again, higher degree centrality denotes increased hubness!
+Once again, higher degree centrality denotes increased hubness.

 .. admonition:: No ventricles, no problem 👌🏼

-     Because we do not have connectivity values for the ventricles, do make sure to set the "ventricles" flag to ``False`` when displaying the findings on the subcortical surfaces!
+     Because we do not have connectivity values for the ventricles, do make sure to set the "ventricles" flag to ``False`` when displaying the findings on the subcortical surfaces.

 .. parsed-literal::